j0lle/gpu-screen-recorder-selector/README.md

 On a system with an i5 4690k CPU and a GTX 1080 GPU:\
 When recording Legend of Zelda Breath of the Wild at 4k, fps drops from 30 to 7 when using OBS Studio + nvenc, however when using this screen recorder the fps remains at 30.\
 When recording GTA V at 4k on highest settings, fps drops from 60 to 23 when using obs-nvfbc + nvenc, however when using this screen recorder the fps only drops to 58.\
-On a system with an AMD Ryzen 9 5900X CPU and an RX 7800XT GPU I dont see any fps drop at all, even when recording at 4k 60fps with AV1 codec with 10-bit colors.\
+On a system with an AMD Ryzen 9 5900X CPU and an RX 7800XT GPU I don't see any fps drop at all, even when recording at 4k 60fps with AV1 codec with 10-bit colors.\
 GPU Screen Recorder also produces much smoother videos than OBS when GPU utilization is close to 100%, see comparison here: [https://www.youtube.com/watch?v=zfj4sNVLLLg](https://www.youtube.com/watch?v=zfj4sNVLLLg) and [https://www.youtube.com/watch?v=aK67RSZw2ZQ](https://www.youtube.com/watch?v=aK67RSZw2ZQ).\
 GPU Screen Recorder has much better performance than OBS Studio even with version 30.2 that does "zero-copy" recording and encoding, see: [https://www.youtube.com/watch?v=jdroRjibsDw](https://www.youtube.com/watch?v=jdroRjibsDw).\
 It is recommended to save the video to a SSD because of the large file size, which a slow HDD might not be fast enough to handle.
 Using variable framerate mode (-fm vfr) which is the default is also recommended as this reduces encoding load.
 Ultra quality is also overkill most of the time, very high (the default) or lower quality is usually enough.\